DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 dca                   ClusterIP      10.100.202.234   <none>             5005/TCP         1d
 ```

-The last step is to configure your agent to communicate with the DCA.
+**Step 6** - Configure your agent to communicate with the DCA.
-First, you will need to create the RBAC for your agents.
+First, create the RBAC for your agents.
 They limit the agents' access to the kubelet API.
-You will need to create a dedicated:
+For this create a dedicated:

 - Service Account
 - Cluster Role
 - Cluster Role Binding

-These can be found [here](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-agent.yaml).
+Those can be found in the [Datadog Agent Rbac](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-agent.yaml).

-Simply run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-agent.yaml` from the datadog-agent directory.
+**Step 7** - Run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-agent.yaml` from the datadog-agent directory.

 To do so, add the following environment variables to the agent's manifest:

 ```yaml
           - name: DD_CLUSTER_AGENT
             value: 'true'